peterwade153/consumer/README.md

 These are some of the other features that would be added.

-1. API Docs Improve usage.
+1. API Docs To Improve Usage.
 2. Caching, to improve performance and API response times.
 3. Logging and monitoring.